 Step Two: Book your free consultation

-Your consultation is the time and place to get advanced optical testing to determine which kind of laser eye surgery is right for you, and it’s also a great time to ask your optometrist any (and every!) question you have.
-They’ll give you a detailed iScan report and outline what kind of results you’re likely to see from your surgery.
+Your consultation is the time and place to get advanced optical testing to determine which kind of laser eye surgery is right for you, and it’s also a great time to ask your optometrist any (and every!) question you have and they’ll outline what kind of results you’re likely to see from your surgery.
 And you’re under no obligation to book.

 Step Three: Think about your life after surgery